-In response to the terror attack in Manchester, Britain's military will be deployed to support armed police under Operation Temperer.
+In response to the explosion on a Tube train at Parsons Green station, Britain's military will be deployed to support armed police under Operation Temperer.

 What is Operation Temperer?